 Successful leaders understand the implications of diversity; but even more so, they know how to lead and manage a diverse workforce.

-The Diversity At Work Series is designed to help leaders, just like you, harness the power resident in their workforce.
+The Diversity At Work Series is designed to help leaders, just like you, harness the potential resident in their people.

 How often do people hear the same word/term, yet have different ways of defining or describing what it means?
 It happens very often.